KDercksen/website-content/content/pages/vacancies/NLP_impression_generation.md

 A method should be developed that generates an impression given radiology findings.
 Data and some code is already available for part of the project.

+Aside from computational metrics, we will also do a human evaluation on the quality of the generated impressions (factual correctness, completeness, etc).

 ## Data & code
 We have multiple datasets and pre-existing models/code available for this project.
 - 250K radiology reports of CT thorax/abdomen scans